zakwilson/hubzilla-core/.homeinstall/README.md

     my.cooldomain.org

-There are two ways to get a domain
+There are two way to get a domain

 - buy a domain, or
 - register a free subdomain